EngineeringUniversity/Channel.Branch-Education/README.md

 # Top.Favorite:
 - [How do Graphics Cards Work?
 Exploring GPU Architecture](https://youtu.be/h9Z4oGN89MU)

+# Goal: Better Website & Community on BranchEdu.UniSocial.net
-# Goal: Build them a Drupal site with advanced features & OverlayApps using WebPlatform.ai!
+Build them a Drupal site with advanced features & OverlayApps using WebPlatform.ai!
 - Their website is built on SquareSpace!
 - https://branch.education/contact